Be Social

 Porcelain Appraisals

-Mr. Grove Will Travel to Assignments Nearly Anywhere.
-He has consulted with private and institutional clients throughout Virginia and in Maryland, New York City, Seattle, Florida, Pennsylvania, Indiana, Texas, North Carolina, California, New Jersey, West Virginia, Kentucky, Hawaii, and Washington, D.C.
-Past appraisal assignments that Mr. Grove has accepted have been for as few as one object or over 4500 objects with individual properties sometimes exceeding $3,000,000 in estimated value.
+Mr. Grove Will Travel to or Skype Assignments Nearly Anywhere.
+He has consulted via Skype, email, and telephone with private and institutional clients throughout Virginia and in Maryland, New York City, Seattle, Florida, Pennsylvania, Indiana, Texas, North Carolina, California, Connecticut, California, Tennessee, Alabama, Georgia, Arizona, Texas, New Jersey, West Virginia, Kentucky, Hawaii, Washington, D.C., as well as the UK, EU, Hong Kong, Australia, and India.
+Past appraisal assignments that Mr. Grove has accepted have been for as few as one object or over 40,000 objects with individual properties sometimes exceeding $1,000,000 in estimated value.
 Some of the assessed assets have been as early as 800 BC and others have been new.
+As always, clients’ names, occupation, and subject property identity (i.e. Mona Lisa) are kept confidential as are the properties that they own.

 All Assignments are Completed in a Timely Manner.
 From the examination date to completion, depending on the size of the assignment and the amount of research, they are usually completed within three to six weeks.
 New assignments are scheduled as time permits.